marcm24/acs/project3/writeup.md

 This command will perform 1 job called "ssd_test" that will run for 60 seconds and provide  bandwidth, latency, and throughput numbers. <br />

 ## Tests
 The results obtained in the following tests were parsed and organized from the [python script](https://github.com/marcm24/acs/blob/main/project3/results.py) in the repository.
-It organizes the most critical information we want to obtain from the FIO tests including latency, bandwidth, and throughput. <br />
+It organizes the most critical information we want to obtain from the FIO tests including latency, bandwidth, and throughput.
+For all tests the runtime is held constant at 60 seconds.
+Other parameters that are held constant and/or changed are detailed within the test section. <br />

 ### Varying Data Access Sizes
 During this experiment the parameters held constant are the read/write ratio at 50:50, and I/O queue depth of 1. <br />